dkornai/hhsd-testdata/README.md

 `run_all_delimit_fast.sh`
 runs all analyses with small burnin and nsample.
 Should take hours to complete.

-## Precomputed results
+## Running individual analyses

-The 'Results' Directory contains the output from the analyses.
+Navigate to the folder of each species, and run using the bash script.